-If you've been diagnosed with diabetes, you will have to pay special attention to certain aspects of your lifestyle and health.
+If you've been diagnosed with diabetes, you will need to pay special attention to certain aspects of your lifestyle and health.

-With careful management you can ensure that you control the condition and it doesn't control you.
-You can stay healthy, active and live a full life.
+With careful management you can ensure you control the condition and it doesn't control you.
+This will allow you to stay healthy, active and to live a full life.

-But without taking these measures, you're at an increased risk of many health problems, which could force you to change your lifestyle entirely.
+Without taking these measures, you are putting yourself at an increased risk of health problems, which could force you to change your lifestyle entirely.

-When you were diagnosed, you should have been assigned to a diabetes care team, which who explained the most important aspects of managing your condition.
+When you were diagnosed, you should have been assigned to a diabetes care team who will have explained the most important aspects of managing your condition.

-You may also have learned to monitor your blood glucose (sugar) level regularly, and to understand how it's affected by food and exercise.
+You may also have learned to monitor your blood glucose (sugar) level regularly, and to understand how it is affected by food and exercise.

 Learning to manage your diabetes takes time, patience and effort.
 You may also be coping with difficult emotions after diagnosis, such as anger, confusion or depression.